LagoVista/docs/guides/devicetype/description.md

 #### Device Type (Guide)

 We will show you the minimum set up necessary to get a device message type added to the system, as well as some of the more elaborate set up with more options enabled.

+#### Information to have ready

+_You will benefit from the guides more if you have a "manual" and/or other information of a sensor and/or actuator ready to use.__